 – Ayn Rand –

 – C, Age 24, NYC –

 I got married in May 2010.
 I had a very interesting sexual relationship with my partner before getting married, but we never tried to have intercourse.
 During our honeymoon, we tried a lot of times to have intercourse, but failed terribly.
 Things deteriorated every time we got in bed as it started to feel like trying execute a mission which always fails, so we stopped trying so hard.
 After 6 months or so, I visited two gynecologists.
 One of them refereed me to a therapist who introduced me to the idea of dilation.
 We started with the smallest size which went fine, but then she gave me the bigger size which I could not dilate with.
 By this time she had identified me as a vaginismus patient.
-My husband started searching online for causes and treatments, and he found Maze Women’s Sexual Health and botulinum toxin.
+My husband started searching online for causes and treatments, and he found Maze Women’s Sexual Health and Vaginismus Treatment Under Anesthesia.
 First it sounded scary, but at the time I had no other options.
 I was losing all my self-confidence and I felt like a freak that could not open her legs to anything, not even for a medical exam or even inserting a tampon!